Staging your home for sale or have an e-commerce business? Then having great pictures of your furniture is crucial for making sales.

 Your furniture pictures will look polished, professional, and consistent.

-Ensure that when you shoot your images, your background is white or a light colour.
-Bright colours can reflect and create unwanted colour casts on the furniture.
+Ensure that when you shoot your images, your background is white or a light color.
+Bright colors can reflect and create unwanted color casts on the furniture.

 Most Common Questions About DIY Furniture Photography

 How Do You Take Good Pictures of Furniture?